open-austin/open-austin.github.io/support/index.md

 title: Support
 ---

 Open Austin is an all volunteer citizen brigade affiliated with Code for America, a 501(c)(3).
+If you have questions about donations or partnerships, please reach out via <a href="mailto:info@open-austin.org">email</a>.

 ## How can you support our work?

 - Become a [Donor Partner](https://secure.codeforamerica.org/page/contribute/?brigade=Open%20Austin) for an event.
 - Jam on a [civic hack project]({{site.basure}}/projects/).
-- Volunteer to speak at an event. <a href="mailto:chair@open-austin.org">Email Mateo!</a>
+- Volunteer to speak at an event. <a href="mailto:info@open-austin.org">Email Mateo!</a>
 - [Advocate]({{site.basure}}/advocacy/) for Open Gov at City Hall.

 ## Donate to a specific event